 A landing gear retraction system was installed in the lower fuselage area of the CV-990, between the aircraft's main landing gear.
 The landing capability of the CV-990 was unaffected by the test components which represent a space shuttle landing gear unit.

-The Space Shuttle landing gear test project was managed by the Johnson Space Center, Houston, Tex.
-Other agencies and organizations involved were: Shuttle Landing Facility, Kennedy Space Center, Fla.; Landing Impact Dynamics Facility, NASA Langley Research Center, Hampton, Va.; Landing Gear Development Facility, Wright-Patterson AFB, Dayton, Ohio; B.F.
-Goodrich Facility, Troy, Ohio; and Rockwell International's Space Transportation Systems Division, Downey, Calif.; and a special LSRA panel formed by SAE's Aerospace Landing Gear Systems Committee.
+The Space Shuttle landing gear test project was managed by the Johnson Space Center, Houston, TX.
+Other agencies and organizations involved were: Shuttle Landing Facility, Kennedy Space Center, FL; Landing Impact Dynamics Facility, NASA Langley Research Center, Hampton, VA; Landing Gear Development Facility, Wright-Patterson AFB, Dayton, OH; B.F.
+Goodrich Facility, Troy, OH; and Rockwell International's Space Transportation Systems Division, Downey, CA; and a special LSRA panel formed by SAE's Aerospace Landing Gear Systems Committee.

 The Dryden project pilot was C. Gordon Fullerton, a veteran of two space shuttle missions.
 Fullerton was also a member of the NASA flight crews that carried out the space shuttle approach and landing tests at Dryden in 1977 with the prototype orbiter Enterprise.